Samsung/Tizen-CSharp-Samples/Wearable/CustomFonts/README.md

 ## NUI application
 You can use custom fonts for NUI applications on Tizen 5.0 and above.

+This sample can be run on Tizen 5.0 and above.

+If you try to install it on the previous version like Tizen 4.0 wearable emulator, you get the following error during installation:
+ > processing result : Operation not allowed [-4] failed

 - Specify font directory
 ```c#
     FontClient.Instance.AddCustomFontDirectory(this.DirectoryInfo.Resource);